 Our attorneys have extensive experience acting as regulatory counsel for broker dealers and hedge funds (including individual officers, registered representatives, investment advisers and other employees) before FINRA and its predecessors, the National Association of Securities Dealers and New York Stock Exchange, as well as the Securities and Exchange Commission.
 Our attorneys' expertise includes extensive knowledge of the Securities Act of 1933, the Securities Exchange Act of 1934, Investment Advisers Act of 1940, Dodd-Frank Act, Sarbanes-Oxley, JOBS Act, NSMIA, ITSFEA, Reg.
 NMS, Reg.
 SHO, Reg.
 M, state "Blue Sky" laws and exchange and FINRA rules.

-Our attorneys have been general counsel of large Wall Street brokerage firms, and our partners are veterans of the New York Stock Exchange, Inc., Davis Polk & Wardwell LLP, White & Case LLP, Kelley Drye & Warren, Cadwalader, Wickersham & Taft LLP, Goodwin Proctor LLP and other highly respected Wall Street law firms and financial services companies.
+Our attorneys have been general counsel of large Wall Street brokerage firms, and our partners are veterans of the New York Stock Exchange, Inc., Davis Polk & Wardwell LLP, White & Case LLP, Kelley Drye & Warren, Cadwalader, Wickersham & Taft LLP, Goodwin Proctor LLP, Paul Weiss LLP, K&L Gates LLP, and other highly respected Wall Street law firms and financial services companies.
 One of our Partners also served for four years on the Board of Directors, Regulatory Oversight Committee (including a term as Chair) and Nominating & Governance Committee of Direct Edge, a national securities exchange.

 Our attorneys have counseled and defended clients in numerous Enforcement matters (both SEC and FINRA), including in regard to fraud, collusion, trading violations (including alleged violations of short sale, Regulation M, trading ahead, interpositioning, specialist and market-making rules, among many others), regulatory examination findings and supervision violations (including written supervisory procedures).